Christ Church College, Matale

 Christ Church College, Matale (ක්රිස්තුදේව ජාතික) is a mixed state school in Matale, Sri Lanka.

 History

-The college was established in 1864, as the Christ Church Boy’s English Elementary School, in the garden of Lady Sophie McCarthy, by the church missionaries of the Kurunegala Diocese.
+The college was established in 1864, as the Christ Church Boys' English Elementary School, in the garden of Lady Sophie McCarthy, by the church missionaries of the Kurunegala Diocese.
 The first Sri Lankan Scout troop was established at the school by a British Highways Engineer, Francis George Stevens, in 1912.